Things to do in Brownsville Texas

 Gladys Porter Zoo

-Why visit: One of Brownsville’s most beloved attractions, this award-winning zoo spans 31 acres with hundreds of animal and plant species from around the world.
-It’s great for families, wildlife lovers, or anyone who enjoys beautiful walking paths and immersive animal exhibits.
+Why visit: This is one of Brownsville’s most beloved attractions.
+This award-winning zoo spans 31 acres with hundreds of animal and plant species from around the world.
+It’s great for families and wildlife lovers.
+Also, anyone who enjoys beautiful walking paths and immersive animal exhibits. 📍 500 E Ringgold St, Brownsville, TX 78520

 Resaca De La Palma State Park & World Birding Center

-Why visit: Perfect for nature lovers and outdoor adventurers, this expansive park and birding center offers hiking, biking, tram tours, and world-class birdwatching (especially migratory species).
-The peaceful natural setting makes it a standout place to explore the Rio Grande Valley’s biodiversity.
+Why visit: Perfect for nature lovers and outdoor adventurers.
+This expansive park and birding center has a lot to offer.
+For example: hiking, biking, tram tours, and world-class birdwatching (especially migratory species).
+The peaceful natural setting makes it a standout place to explore the Rio Grande Valley’s biodiversity. 📍 1000 New Carmen Ave, Brownsville, TX 78521

 Historic Brownsville Museum

-Why visit: Learn about the rich history of Brownsville—from early settlement and railroads to pivotal battles and cultural growth.
-Exhibits cover local heritage and provide a great foundation for understanding the city’s unique place in Texas history.
+Why visit: Learn about the rich history of Brownsville.
+It begins from early settlement and railroads to pivotal battles and cultural growth.
+Exhibits cover local heritage.
+They also provide a great foundation for understanding the city’s unique place in Texas history. 📍 641 E Madison St, Brownsville, TX 78520

 Palo Alto Battlefield National Historical Park

-first major battle of the Mexican-American War (1846).
-The visitor center and open landscapes help bring this critical chapter of American and Texan history to life.
+Why visit: History buffs and curious travelers alike will appreciate this national park.
+It marks the first major battle of the Mexican-American War (1846).
+The visitor center and open landscapes help bring this critical chapter of American and Texan history to life. 📍 7200 Paredes Line Rd, Brownsville, TX 78526

 Stillman House Museum